 The International Journal of the Inclusive Museum reviewers are assigned to articles based on their academic interests and scholarly expertise.
-In recognition of the valuable feedback and publication recommendations that they provide, reviewers are acknowledged in the volume that includes the article(s) they reviewed.
-The reviewers listed below have contributed significantly to the overall editorial quality and content of the journal.
-In order to protect anonymity, reviewers will be credited by volume rather than issue.
-This credit will appear in the fourth issue of each journal's volume.
+In recognition of the valuable feedback and publication recommendations that they provide, reviewers may request an official letter/certificate.

 When publishing with us, you don’t just get the opportunity to write, you also provide feedback on other articles submitted to The International Journal of the Inclusive Museum.